Goal 10: Reduced Inequalities

 |10.4.2||Redistributive impact of fiscal policy|

-Compared to 2004, the earliest year for which data is available, labour share of income worldwide has decreased from 54.1% to 52.6%.
+Compared to 2004, the earliest year for which data is available, the labour share of income worldwide has decreased from 54.1% to 52.6%.
 While labour shares are generally larger in high-income countries, Australia and New Zealand as well as Europe and Northern America both saw declines in labour shares since 2004.

 Improve the regulation and monitoring of global financial markets and institutions and strengthen the implementation of such regulations